 In keeping with Juvenal’s classic ideal mens sana in corpore sano—or, a sound mind in a sound body—a PE requirement is integrated into the Reed curriculum.
-The PE requirement is designed to support students in maintaining their physical health, to introduce students to physical education activities, and to encourage them to participate regularly.
+The PE requirement is designed to support students in maintaining their physical health, to introduce students to physical education activities, to encourage them to participate regularly, and to encourage them to participate with their peers whenever possible.
 Student enjoyment, fitness, and skill learning are emphasized; competition is not.

-Classes that satisfy the PE requirement are offered at a variety of levels depending on enrollment and student ability.
-In addition, Reed has organized club sports teams that qualify for PE credit and will challenge students who want competition outside the college in sports such as basketball, rugby, soccer, ultimate Frisbee, rowing, fencing, and squash.
+Classes that satisfy the PE requirement may be offered at a variety of levels depending on enrollment and student ability, and are presented in an atmosphere of fun and relaxation.
+In addition, Reed has organized club sports teams that qualify for PE credit and will challenge students who want competition outside the college in sports such as basketball, rugby, soccer, ultimate Frisbee, fencing, and squash.

 Classes are normally held twice a week for one hour.
 Attendance is required.
 Please refer to the schedule of classes for more details and information on class fees and trip dates.
 Classes usually offered (based on interest and time of year):

 - backcountry navigation

 - folk dance: classical Greek to modern Israeli

 - lower body and abs